cdzombak/wxcal/README.md

 For an example feed generated with this tool, see [dzombak.com/local/wxcal/Ann-Arbor-MI.ics](https://www.dzombak.com/local/wxcal/Ann-Arbor-MI.ics).

+Optionally, wxcal can also generate a sunrise/sunset specific calendar alongside the forecast calendar.

 ## Installation

 Clone the repo (`https://github.com/cdzombak/wxcal.git`) and change into the wxcal source directory.